Congressional Democrats ask Trump administration to stop DOGE employees from moving into permanent positions

 Writing to Office of Personnel Management Director Scott Kupor and Office of Management and Budget Director Russell Vought, the Democratic senators and ranking member on the House Oversight Committee sought more information on how DOGE has embedded itself in the federal government.

-The lawmakers called DOGE's continued presence in federal agencies "alarming," outlining in the letter, obtained exclusively by CBS News, that "employees are embedding themselves in the federal government in key agency positions" which they argue threatens the government's ability "to serve the American people."
+The lawmakers called DOGE's continued presence in federal agencies "alarming," outlining in the letter, obtained exclusively by CBS News, that "employees are embedding themselves in the federal government in key agency positions" which they argue threatens the government's ability "to serve the American people," while alluding to potential violations of civil service laws.

+Kupor refuted the lawmakers' characterization of the civil service hiring process in a statement to CBS News, saying OPM "reviews all requests to appoint current or recent political appointees to career roles for compliance with merit systems principles and civil service laws," while noting that "all federal hires undergo required background checks, ethics reviews, and suitability screenings."

+"No DOGE-affiliated individuals have 'unlawfully burrowed' into career roles," Kupor said.
+"We welcome oversight grounded in facts."

 Musk pledged upon his departure that "this is not the end of DOGE, but really the beginning."